Nature’s fantastic color show is emerging in the west and north.

-The days are getting shorter.
-Nature’s color show is just starting to emerge in the west.
-The forest floor will soon be saturated with early autumn leaf matter as well as something else — nuts!
+To me, that means the forest floor will soon be saturated with autumn leaf matter as well as something else — nuts!

 One of the reasons to take a long walk in the woods during autumn is to gather some delicious, nutritious, wild or homegrown nuts, especially, black walnuts, pecans and hickories.

-Being an accomplished woodsman, I am honestly “nuts” for nuts here in the Cornhusker State!
+Being an accomplished woodsman, I am honestly “nuts for nuts” here in the Husker State!